jamie120/ms4-wild-mile/README.md

 - Visitors will be able to purchase ‘Wild Mile’ merchandise from the site directly.
 - Registered users will be able to request contact with sellers to make purchases of conversions.
-- Registered users may save / favorite listings to their profile
+- Registered users may save / favourite listings to their profile

 #### Sellers: